 In this shot when Mary steps outside you can see the ugly fence that surrounded the old house.
 It has since been removed, as you can see here.

 In the first script, there was a description of what the writers had in mind for Mary’s apartment, including “ten-foot ceilings” and “a wood-burning fireplace,” which the set designers brought to life:

 In the first episode of the series, Mary Richards has just arrived in Minneapolis and her friend Phyllis shows her the apartment she’s going to rent to her on the third floor:

-It was fun to see it as an empty space, before Mary moves in.
-Note that they even put ugly drapes up for the scene, which are never seen again:
+Fun to see it as an empty space before Mary moves in.
+They even put up drapes for the scene, which we don’t see again:

-When they open the drapes, it reveals Rhoda Morganstern, who is washing the windows of her new apartment (so she thinks):
+When they open the drapes, Rhoda Morganstern is washing the windows of her new apartment (she thinks):